Updated: Apr 21

 Yes.
-Really, it blows my mind.
+It blows my mind.

-Well, after sitting in that room Thursday evening I had the insight that just by simply being there and providing an opportunity and space for these men (and now women, with the programs expanding there) to do this deep reflective work, we are providing a space for some deep transformation.
+Well, after sitting in that room Thursday evening, I had the insight that just by simply being there and providing an opportunity and space for these men (and now women, with the programs expanding there) to do this deep reflective work, we are providing a space for some deep transformation.

 “How long does it really take to regain composure?”

 “Does meditation help speed up the process of holding your seat?”

 “As long as your find where your trigger is you can calmly say you need to take space”

 “Building confidence will give us the skills to handle such triggering situations”

 It is comments like these that, after jumping into the deep end of the Holding Your Seat unit that, show me that this stuff seems to make sense.